 Setting aside for now the issue of alertness, most traders take their mouse hand for granted… until they suddenly feel a sharp pain in their wrist, and just as suddenly, can barely type or click without significant pain.
 You probably already recognize that what I’m describing here is Carpal Tunnel Syndrome (CTS).

 Hopefully, you’ve never experienced the pain of CTS.
 The question is, what can you do now, if anything, to prevent it?

-According to the Mayo Clinic, there are “no proven strategies to prevent Carpal Tunnel Syndrome.”
+According to the Mayo Clinic, there are no strategies that will definitely prevent Carpal Tunnel Syndrome.
 Nevertheless, there are things you can do to minimize stress on your hands and wrists, and give yourself the best possible chance of avoiding CTS.

 1. Reduce your typing force and relax the grip on your mouse.
 Trading can be stressful at times.
 Be aware of stress coming out through your hands.
 If you start pounding the keyboard, try something safer (for your hands), like squeezing a rubber ball.

 2. Take frequent breaks.
 You probably already know that looking away from the screen periodically is good for your eyes.
 While you’re doing that, give your wrist and hands a quick break as well.
 Gently bend and rotate wrists, stretch fingers, clench and unclench your hands.

 3. Use proper form as you work.
 Avoid extreme bends in your wrist, up or down.
 Keep wrists in a relaxed middle position.
 Put your keyboard at elbow height or slightly lower.
 If your desk surface is too high, try a height-adjustable keyboard tray.

 4. Watch your posture.
 When you let your shoulders roll forward, you can compress the nerves in your neck, affecting your wrists, fingers, and hands.